JB-26/web-portfolio-next-gen/posts/2023-12-24-end-of-year.md

 The cost of living has impacted my mental health as well, so improving my mental health is something I want to tackle next year as well.

-My mental health in general hasn’t been great these past few years.
-I’m hoping that it improves next year.
+My mental health in general hasn’t been great these past few years, for various reasons.
+I’m hoping that it improves next year and it's something that I want to address.

 # The next year